danielcbit/apcctrl/doc/manual/manual.rst

 NIS Network Server Protocol
 ===========================

-The NIS network server in apcupsd is capable of sending status and events data to clients that request it.
+The NIS network server in apcctrl is capable of sending status and events data to clients that request it.
 The communication between the client and the server is performed over a TCP connection to the NISPORT (normally port 3551).
 The client opens a connection to the server and sends a message, to which the